MichauGabriel/DeSpaWN/README.md

 Toy script to showcase the deep neural network DeSpaWN.
 Please cite the corresponding paper:

-Michau, G., & Frusque, G., & Fink, O. (2021).
-Fully Learnable Deep Wavelet Transform for Unsupervised Monitoring of High-Frequency Time Series. arXiv preprint arXiv:2105.00899.
+Michau, G., Frusque, G., & Fink, O. (2022).
+Fully learnable deep wavelet transform for unsupervised monitoring of high-frequency time series.
+Proceedings of the National Academy of Sciences, 119(8).

 Version: 1.0
 --------